Moyer V. Hubbard

-Dr. Hubbard's area of specialty is the Pauline epistles and the Greco-Roman context of the New Testament.
+Moyer Hubbard's area of specialty is the Pauline epistles and the Greco-Roman context of the New Testament.
 His books include Christianity in the Greco-Roman World (Baker), New Creation of Paul's Letters and Thought (Cambridge) and two commentaries on 2 Corinthians (Zondervan, Baker).
-He has contributed articles to New Testament Studies, the Journal of the Evangelical Theological Society, the Journal for the Study of the Pseudepigrapha, and the Journal for the Study of the New Testament.
+He has contributed articles to New Testament Studies, the Journal of the Evangelical Theological Society, the Journal for the Study of the Pseudepigrapha and the Journal for the Study of the New Testament.
 He has served on the pastoral staff to youth in the local church, and he is engaged in applying biblical exegesis to the development of Christian spiritual formation.

 - Institute for Biblical Research